 So why do millions of Americans still not know that they can buy real estate with their retirement funds?
 The answer comes down to money.
 It is estimated that there is close to $28 trillion dollars in retirement funds, with the significant majority invested in traditional assets, such as stocks and mutual funds held at traditional banks and financial institutions.

-Advantages of Using a Self-Directed IRA LLC to Buy Real Estate
+Using a Self-Directed IRA to Buy Real Estate

 Real estate is one of the most popular retirement investments among self-directed investors.
 One primary reason is that real estate is a tangible asset that produces steady income.
 For many investors, particularly those with real estate experience, it has been an integral investment in building retirement wealth.
 The investment may also appreciate in value, however this is dependent on the location of the land or property you purchased.